NCERT Book Solutions for Class 9 Geography Chapter 4 – CBSE Free PDF Download

 (i) Which one of the following places receives the highest rainfall in the world?

-(ii) The wind blowing in the northern plains in summers is known as:
+(ii) The wind blowing in the northern plains in summer is known as:

 (a) Kaal Baisakhi